Department Chair, Flute

-Dr. Jeannine Dennis is adjunct lecturer in flute at CSU Stanislaus.
+Dr. Jeannine Dennis is Department Chair and adjunct lecturer in flute at CSU Stanislaus.
 Over the past fifteen years, flutist Jeannine Dennis has established herself as both a dynamic soloist and sensitive ensemble performer.
 Her purity of sound and technical gifts bring praise from fellow musicians and critics alike.

 Besides frequent appearances as a soloist in recital, she has been a member of orchestras including the Northern Kentucky Symphony and the Master Sinfonia in California.
 Her broad repertoire encompasses a substantial amount of solo and ensemble literature ranging from Baroque to contemporary styles.
 A specialist in twentieth-century literature, she has recorded and performed the works of Lowell Liebermann, including his Piccolo Concerto, Sonata for Flute and Piano and Soliloquy.
 Maestro Liebermann has commented on her performances with such superlatives as "wonderful!" and "bravo!"